MicrosoftDocs/microsoft-salescopilot-docs/articles/step-up-license.md

 ---
-title: Buy step-up license for Copilot for Sales
+title: Understanding the Copilot for Sales step-up license
 description: Learn how to assign Microsoft Copilot for Sales step-up licenses and upgrade from the Copilot for Microsoft 365 license. ms.date: 05/17/2024 ms.topic: overview